 How did this project get started?

 You see a picture of a starving child or hear about a major disaster in an impoverished area of the world that nearly always has very serious problems and wonder if you can help.
 You have some surplus items and wonder if someone in a desperate situation could use them.
 (Often that is not practical, but sometimes it is–such as donating medical supplies.
-Giving money to well-chosen, reliable organizations may be more beneficial.)
+Giving money to well-chosen, reliable organizations is usually more beneficial.)
 Maybe you have thought about going to such a place and sharing some of your skills and other resources.
 Sometimes you can do so without leaving your home country by providing volunteer help to the kinds of organizations on this website.

 These kinds of thoughts have been on my mind ever since college days.
 After retiring from teaching high school social studies, I (Bruce Carr), led a group from my church to a very impoverished area of the Dominican Republic.
 That experience, and nine other mission trips back there and to Haiti and Nicaragua, inspired me to start gathering material for what has become this website.